La Leyenda

 La Leyenda (English: The Legend) is the name of the third box set from the Tejano pop singer Selena that was released by Capitol Latin/EMI and Q-Productions labels.
 The album was released on March 9, 2010.
 This box set was released in three formats: a four-disc box set, a two-disc special-edition album, and a single-disc album.
-According to Suzette Quintanilla's YouTube video, EMI teamed up with Q-Productions (a division of Selena's father's recording studio) to release this box set, and Quintanilla asks Selena fans around the world to contribute a special message to Selena that may or may not be included in the new box set.
-The Box-sets will contain an exclusive "Selena" charm and four booklets that include messages from Selena's family, friends, and fans from around the world.
-Selena fans around the world were told to collaborate pictures of themselves to be part of the La Leyenda bound books, but in early February 2010, Q-Productions and Capitol Latin decided to cancel the transaction due to legal actions with copyrighted images from fans.

 Background and production

 In October 2009, EMI teamed up with Q-Productions for the box set and agreed on releasing the album in three different formats: one four disc box set, two special edition albums, and a single disc album.
-In mid-October 2009, Selena's sister released a public video about this project in which she reached out to the fans to contribute a special message for Selena that may or may not be used for this album's release.
+In mid-October 2009, Selena's sister released a public video about this project in which she reached out to the fans to contribute a special message for Selena, including a picture of themself, that may or may not be used for this album's release.

-Around early December 2009, the video for the information was later gone from the site but still exists on YouTube.
-It stated in the video that there aren't enough space for every Selena fan that they must submit a message that included all lower case letters, and the submitter may include a photo of themselves.

-In mid-December 2009, the album name, La Leyenda was released to the public by Amazon.com's selling market.
-There the three formats were given but no track list has been announced.

-The albums was released on March 9, 2010, as verified by Amazon.com.
-The release marks the fifteenth anniversary of Selena's death, after being killed on March 31, 1995.
+The box set was released on March 9, 2010 to memorialize the fifteenth anniversary of Selena's death on March 31, 1995.